TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

 #exercise(sub : "Complex")[
     Define `Complex a` as a type alias for `(a,a)` where `a` is a number.
 We want you to evaluate

     (i) `addComp :: Complex a -> Complex a -> Complex a` which takes two complex numbers and adds them.
-Similerly, define `subComp ::  Complex a -> Complex a -> Complex a`.
+Similarly, define `subComp ::  Complex a -> Complex a -> Complex a`.

     (ii) Define `mulComp :: Complex a -> Complex a -> Complex a` and `divComp :: (Fractional a) => Complex a -> Complex a -> Complex a`